 QEP's bylaws provide that business may be brought before an annual meeting by any stockholder of record (both at the time of giving notice and at the time of the meeting) entitled to vote at such meeting and who complies with the procedures set forth in QEP's bylaws.
-QEP's bylaws do not otherwise provide for submission of stockholder proposals for consideration at special meetings, except to the extent such meetings are called at the request of such stockholder, as described above under "-Riaht to Call Special Meeting of Stockholders."
+QEP's bylaws do not otherwise provide for submission of stockholder proposals for consideration at special meetings, except to the extent such meetings are called at the request of such stockholder, as described above under "-Right to Call Special Meeting of Stockholders."

 Other than proposals included in the notice of meeting pursuant to Rule 14a-8 promulgated under the Exchange Act, to be timely, a stockholder must give written notice to the corporate secretary not later than the close of business on the 90th day nor earlier than the close of business on the 120th day before the anniversary date of the immediately preceding annual meeting of stockholders.
-If the annual meeting is called for a date that is more than 30 days earlier or more than 60 days after such anniversary date, notice by the stockholder to be timely must be so received (i) no earlier than the close of business on the 90th day before the meeting.
+If the annual meeting is called for a date that is more than 30 days earlier or more than 60 days after such anniversary date, notice by the stockholder to be timely must be so received (i) no earlier than the close of business on the 120th day before the meeting and (ii) not later than the close of business on the 90th day before the meeting.
 However, if the first public announcement of such annual meeting is less than 100 days prior to the date of the meeting, notice will be considered timely if delivered within ten days following the day of the first public announcement of such meeting.